Public Cloud Security Concerns

 Security and Privacy aren’t just about having all of your data confidential; it’s about having control over who gets to see what, what happens to it and deciding when it should be destroyed.
 We at Parablu believe that under no circumstances should the owner of the data lose control.

-So, what are some steps you can take as an IT executive to protect yourself and your organization?
+What are the major public cloud security concerns you can take as an IT executive to protect yourself and your organization?

 - Make educated choices about what your company is putting on the cloud.
 There may be certain types of data and workloads you can easily put on the public cloud and some others that you may not be comfortable with.
 Many public cloud vendors assume that you, as a customer are making that choice when you decide to let them host your data or workloads.